-As noted in section 15 of the report, biofuels are split into three industries: bio ethanol from starchy crops (bioethanol1), bio ethanol from sugarcane (bioethanol2) and bio diesel from oilseeds.
-As before, in the MAKE matrix 'bio diesel' production is subdivided from 'vegetable oils and fats'; 'bioethanol1' is disaggregated from 'other food processing'; and bioethanol2 is split out from the 'chemical' industry.
-Given knowledge of the total domestic commodity (row) supply of the three biofuels types, it is assumed that in each case, it is all produced by the corresponding bio fuel industry.
-For example, from the ORANI-ESP database, the total domestic supply of bio diesel in 2000 is €4.86m, whilst the total industry cost is €5.12m.
-Thus, it is assumed that all bio diesel domestic commodity (row) is produced only by the bio diesel industry (i.e., €4.86m), whilst the bio diesel industry also produces "€5.12m minus €4.86m" of wholesale commodity.
-This ensures that the MAKE column total is equal to the industry costs column total in the USE matrices.
-A similar logic is applied to the other two biofuels sectors (i.e., vast majority is produced by corresponding industry, whilst assuming that the two industries also produce the wholesale commodity).
+As noted in section 15 of the report, biofuels are split into three industries: bioethanol from starchy crops (bioethanol1), bioethanol from sugarcane (bioethanol2) and biodiesel from oilseeds.
+As in the USE tables, in the MAKE matrix biodiesel production is subdivided from 'vegetable oils and fats'; 'bioethanol1' is disaggregated from 'other food processing'; and bioethanol2 is split out from the 'chemical' industry.
+Given knowledge of the total domestic commodity (row) supply of the three biofuels types, it is assumed that in each case, it is all produced by the corresponding biofuel industry.
+A similar logic is applied to the other two biofuels sectors.

-To balance the MAKE matrix, the bio fuel and wholesale production now attributed to bio diesel, bioethanol1 and bioethanol2 industry columns (very small totals) is subtracted from the wholesale production by 'vegetable oils and fats', 'other food processing' and 'chemical' industry respectively.
-Whilst this leaves these 6 columns balanced in terms of costs, it also leaves total wholesale supply (i.e., row total) short by 5.12+42.72+0.11=47.95.
-To compensate, the production of wholesale by the 'refined fuels' industry is increased by 47.95.
-Whilst the wholesale row is once again balanced, the total industry costs of the 'refined fuel' industry are too big.
-Thus, to compensate reduce the production of the 'refined fuel' commodities are stripped out of the 'refined fuel' row, this leaves the matrix 'almost' balanced.
-To ensure that the MAKE perfectly balances with the original IO matrix totals, a RAS procedure is implemented.
+To balance the MAKE matrix, the bio fuel and wholesale production now attributed to biodiesel, bioethanol1 and bioethanol2 industry columns (very small totals) is subtracted from the wholesale production by 'vegetable oils and fats', 'other food processing' and 'chemical' industry respectively.
+To ensure that the MAKE perfectly balances with the original IO matrix totals, an ME procedure is implemented..
 It should be noted that further refinements are made to the biofuels sectors cost shares when updating to 2005 (see section 17).

-17. Creating a 2005 ORANI-ESP database
+17. Creating a 2005 database

 In December 2008, the Instituto Nacional de Estadística (INE) released an updated set of Spanish IO accounts (with the same 118 commodity by 75 industry aggregation) benchmarked to 2005.
 Furthermore, 2005 is seen as a useful reference year, since it represents the year prior to the introduction of the single farm payment (SFP) in Spain.
 To complete this task, one could employ a RAS or maximum entropy procedure.
-These are purely mathematical procedures which yield a set of 'appropriate' results to satisfy a given problem set, but do not provide any intuition as to why certain outcomes occur.
+These are purely mathematical procedures which yield a set of 'appropriate' results to satisfy a given problem set, but do not provide any economic intuition as to why certain outcomes occur.
 Moreover, such algorithms are more useful for simple two dimensional matrices.

 A preferable update approach is the Monash method developed by Horridge (2004), which allows the user to update and balance a CGE database.
 The program includes all of the detailed accounting conventions (although not the behavioural equations) underlying the standard ORANI database such that exogenous changes in specific 'target' variables are simultaneously fed through to the rest of the database.
 In particular, those data entries where detailed data may not be available (i.e., margins or taxes) are simply updated proportionally to the changes in basic values.
-Thus, unlike RAS, the Monash program provides some intuition when updating specific flows for which no data exists.
-Furthermore, when updating CGE databases which typically incorporate 3, 4 or even 5 dimensional arrays, employing RAS, the modeller would require considerable time updating each 2 dimensional array before conducting a check to ensure overall database balance.
+Thus, unlike other balancing algorithms, the Monash program provides some economic intuition when updating specific flows for which no data exists.
+Furthermore, when updating CGE databases which typically incorporate 3, 4 or even 5 dimensional arrays, employing RAS or ME, the modeller would require considerable time updating each 2 dimensional array before conducting a check to ensure overall database balance.
 On the other hand, this program permits a consistent and simultaneous update of the entire database in a single experiment.